cynthiatreger/az-routing-guide-ep2-nic-routing/README.md

 Once associated to a subnet, a UDR will reconfigure (add and/or override) the *Effective routes* of the NICs connected to this subnet.
 UDRs appear with Source = "*User*" in the *Effective routes*.

-:arrow_right: UDRs take precedence over *Default* routes (see [*How Azure selects a route*](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview#how-azure-selects-a-route) for more details.)
+:arrow_right: UDRs take precedence over *Default* routes of same prefix length (see [*How Azure selects a route*](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview#how-azure-selects-a-route) for more details.)

 ### 2.2.4.
 Custom routes are either UDRs or routes programmed by a Virtual Network GW or Route Server (ARS)